mozilla/normandy/docs/dev/workflow.rst

 Adding New Dependencies
 -----------------------
 Normandy uses hashed requirements for all of our dependencies.
-This means that ``requirements.txt`` includes hashes that help verify that dependencies downloaded by pip haven't been tampered with.
+This means that ``requirements/default.txt`` includes hashes that help verify that dependencies downloaded by pip haven't been tampered with.

 When adding a new dependency, you must include hashes for it.
 For packages that use wheels, you will have to include hashes for all of the platforms that the wheel supports, as they will all have different hashes.
 Tools like hashin_ can make adding these hashes easier.

+Dependency's dependencies should go in ``requirements/constraints.txt``.

 .. _hashin: https://github.com/peterbe/hashin